 Andrea has an MBA from the University of Michigan and a Bachelor of Economics from the University of Queensland.
 She is a Fellow of the Australian Institute of Company Directors (AICD) and a Member of Chief Executive Women (CEW).

 Directorships of Other Listed Entities in Last 3 Years

-Kelsian Group Limited (previously SeaLink Travel Group Limited) 5/02/16 - current
+Kelsian Group Limited (previously SeaLink Travel Group Limited) 15/02/16 - 25/10/22